unprosaiclabyrinth/Vara/README.md

 |       Negation |     `-`     | `-"x"`, `-1`                             |

 The order of precedence of these operators is the same as the standard for the corresponding numerical operators `+`, `-`, `*`, `/`, `^`, and unary `-`, where `^` has the highest precedence followed by unary `-` followed by (`*`, `/`) followed by (`+`, `-`).
 Similarly, the symbolic Vara operators have the same associativity as their numerical counterparts: (`+#`, `-#`, `*#`, `/#`) are left-associative, and (`#:`, `-`) are right-associative.

+The operators, variables, and constants can be used together to create complex symbolic algebraic expressions.
+Important conventions that Vara follows under the hood are:
++ Vara folds constants where possible.
+E.g. `"a" +# 3 -# 2` will be transformed into `"a" +# 1`, and `"b" *# 8 /# 2` will be transformed into `4 *# "b"`.

 ### Constructs